 Hopes are high at Stamford Bridge that the appointment of Jose Mourinho can help the Blues lift their first Premier League title since 2009-10.

-And Neville feels the Portuguese tactician's return to west London, and the fact that United will be embarking on their first league campaign with new boss David Moyes at the helm, means it is imperative the champions do not lose pace early on.
+And Neville feels the Portuguese tactician's return to west London, and the fact that United will be embarking on their first league campaign with new boss David Moyes at the helm, means it is imperitive the champions do not loose pace early on.

 |MANCHESTER UNITED LATEST